Tutorial | Image classification without code#

 You can upload new images directly into the model to classify them, view the probabilities of each class, and see how the algorithm is making a decision.
 This information can give you insight into how the algorithm works and potential ways to improve it.

-3. Either drag and drop the new image onto the screen or click Browse for images and find the image to upload.
+3. Either drag and drop the new image onto the screen, or click Browse For Images and find the image to upload.

 A heatmap shows which parts of the image the model focused on to classify an image.

 If the prediction in What if is wrong, you might see that the algorithm is focusing on the wrong parts of an image.
-You can fine-tune an additional layer of your model or change the data augmentation to make the algorithm more robust, as we’ll explore in the lesson Concept | Optimization of image classification models.
+You can fine-tune an additional layer of your model or change the data augmentation to make the algorithm more robust, as we’ll explore in Concept | Optimization of image classification models.

 To further check the model’s performance, you can view a confusion matrix showing how many images were correctly and incorrectly classified during training.
-In the Explainability section of the left panel, choose Confusion matrix.
+Your results will differ slightly.

 Confusion matrix showing the breakdown of true vs predicted classes for the images.